 Now let's try sqrt(-1) to see what error message we get now.
 Haha! gp even knows about complex numbers, so impossible to trick it that way.
-Similarly, try typing log(-2), exp(I\Pi), I^I...
+Similarly, try typing log(-2), exp(IPi), I^I...
 So we have a lot of real and complex analysis at our disposal.
 There always is a specific branch of multivalued complex transcendental functions which is taken, specified in the manual.
 Again, beware that I and i are not the same thing.
 Compare I^2 with i^2 for instance.

-Just for fun, let's try 6\zeta(2) / Pi^2.
+Just for fun, let's try 6zeta(2) / Pi^2.
 Pretty close, no?

 Now gp didn't seem to know what log(x) was, although it did know how to compute numerical values of log.
 This is annoying.
 Maybe it knows the exponential function?
 Let's give it a try.
 Type exp(x).
 What's this?
 If you had any experience with other computer algebra systems, the answer should have simply been exp(x) again.
 But here the answer is the Taylor expansion of the function around x = 0, to 16 terms.
-16 is the default seriesprecision, which can be changed by typing px or px or px or px or px or px where px is the number of terms that you want in your power series.
-Note the px which ends the series, and which is trademark of this type of object in px.
+16 is the default seriesprecision, which can be changed by typing px or px or px or px or px or px which ends the series, and which is trademark of this type of object in px.
 It is the familiar "big-oh" notation of analysis.